lgxbslgx/note/openjdk/source_reading_record/hotspot/gc.md

 		- Compute the new location and store in object header.
 Scan and free pointer.
 		- Update references of roots and live objects.
 		- Move live objects.
 	- Threaded compaction.
+Two pass and sliding.
+Don't need additional space.
 		- Update forward references.
-Threading the roots, unthreading roots, threading all objects.
+Threading the roots, unthreading forward references, threading all objects.
 		- Update backward references.
-Unthreading all objects.
+Unthreading backward references, move objects.
+		- the method I think: 1.threading roots and all the objects.
+2.unthreading all the objects and move objects.
 	- One-pass algorithm.
+Use bitmap and offset vector.
+		- Compute Locations.
+Get the offset vector.
+Don't need to traverse all the objects.
+It uses the bitmap which is created in marking stage.
+		- Update references.

 - Copying.
+Semispaces.
+Fast Allocation and elimination of fragmentation.
+One pass and don't need additional spaces.
+Need twice spaces.
+	- According to roots and  worklist, copy objects to another semispaces.
+Use free and scan pointer.

 - Reference counting.
+	- Add reference count when a object reference another object.
+And delete reference count when a object no longer reference another object.
+If the count of a object becomes zero, the object will be freed.
+	- Deferral reference counting.
+Use zero count table.
+	- Coalescing reference counting.
+Log the dirty object at the first time. // TODO
+	- Buffering reference counting. // TODO
+	- Cyclic reference counting.
+		- Use tracing collection.
+		- Trial deletion.
+Mark candidates(grey), scan(black, white), collect candidates(white). // TODO

+### Comparing common garbage collector

 ### Collectors in OpenJDK